haberdashPI/ShammaModel.jl/README.md

 You can find the original MATLAB implementation of these models [here](https://isr.umd.edu/Labs/NSL/Software.htm).

+## Status

+These functions are quite stable; I'm using them extensively in another project.
+I have not put much work into documenting the interface yet, but it is relatively straighforward to use.
+Take a look at `test/runtests.jl` for some examples.

-# TODO
+## TODO

 - Document function interfaces
-- Improve plotting (don't require R)
-- And a few example uses
+- And a few example uses, and usage with `PlotAxes` for visualization.
-- Improve and generify the `ShammaModel.Result` type and make it its own package for handling arrays with metadata.

-# Status

-These functions are quite stable; I'm using them extensively in other projects.
-They have not been cleaned up to make them accessible in any way yet.